Skip to Content

 Why Your Refrigerator Is Not Making Ice

-Several issues might cause your otherwise perfect fridge to stop making ice, and you quickly fix most, so don’t abandon hope just yet:
+Several issues might cause your otherwise perfect fridge to stop making enough ice now, and you quickly fix most, so don’t abandon hope just yet:

 Ice Maker Is Jammed Or Broken

-Check the unit for icing up and clear if this is the case.
+Check the ice machine unit for icing up and clear if this is the case.
 Commonly, the ice maker may be jammed with ice from the previous user.

 Clean the water filter regularly and replace it when you think it’s necessary.
 If your source is providing clean water, this is not going to be more than once a year or so